 Prepaid rates are, until the taxable event has occurred (start of the next financial year), refundable at the request financial year that are unpaid and arise when the City of the ratepayer.
-Rates received in advance are initially becomes obliged to make future payments in respect recognised as a financial liability.
+Rates received in advance are initially recognised as a financial liability.
 When the taxable event occurs, the financial liability is extinguished and the City recognises revenue for the prepaid rates that have not been